FajkPes/OpenLEAudio/README.md

 ## Important status

 Version 0.9 Beta is experimental.
 Use a dedicated USB Bluetooth adapter, keep a Windows-stack adapter available when possible, and use the included restore tool if you need to return the selected adapter to the Windows driver.

+Made with Claude Code and ChatGPT Codex support